ASgoPew/TUI/Documentation/en_VisualObject.md

 * Action<VisualObject, Touch> **Callback**
 	* Function to call on touching this object with the grand design.
 * virtual dynamic **Provider**
-	* Tile provider of current interface tree.
+	* Tile provider of current interface tree (ITileProvider).
 * bool **UsesDefaultMainProvider**
 	* True if Provider links to Main.tile provider.
 * int **ChildCount**